-I decided to take the idea and run with it by Growing Potatoes in Pallet Wood Boxes.
+I decided to take the idea and run with it by making my own potato growing box using pallet wood.

-Luckily I have lots of bee hive bodies lying around to give me inspiration, and I thought to myself “if the goal is to build a box that will go around the potatoes plants as they grow so that they can be buried to grow more potatoes then these bee hive boxes will work perfectly….”
-However, my hive boxes are brand new, and while they are not expensive, I don’t want to waste them on potatoes, when honey provides more value in a smaller space (representing the highest and best use for my boxes).
+Luckily I have lots of bee hive bodies lying around to give me inspiration.
+I thought to myself “if the goal is to build a box that will go around the potatoes plants as they grow so that they can be buried to grow more potatoes then these bee hive boxes will work perfectly”.
+However, my hive boxes are brand new, and while they are not expensive, I don’t want to waste them on potatoes.
+Especially since honey provides more value in a smaller space.
+Which is the the highest and best use for my boxes.

-I then nailed the boards together to make a frame, just like a really big (but shorter) bee box.
-I made several of these, as the idea is to plant the potatoes in the ground, then as the plants grow, to add a new box on top of the older box and then fill it level with straw.
+I then nailed the boards together to make a frame.
+It was like a really big bee box.
+I made several of these.
+The idea is to plant the potatoes in the ground.
+Then, as the plants grow, to add a new box on top of the older box and then fill it level with straw.

 If I wait until the plant has twice as much growth (height wise) out of the top of the last level of straw as the height of the next empty box, then the plant will root in the new layer of straw and make another layer of potatoes.

-I dug up a bed and planted certified seed potatoes (that way I know what I am getting, and they have fewer diseases than if I just threw in sprouted potatoes from the grocery.
+I dug up a bed and planted certified seed potatoes.
+By using seed potatoes I know what I am getting.
+Additionally, they have fewer diseases than if I just threw in sprouted potatoes from the grocery.